 EVEMS continues to use "insurance only billing" whereby the town of Easton will only bill the patient's insurance company.
 Additionally, we will not bill a patient who refuses transport, or those with no insurance.
 All billing proceeds are reverted to the Town of Easton and EVEMS does not receive any compensation from the insurance billing.
-For 2017 the billing proceeds totaled over \$110,000.
+For 2019 the billing proceeds totaled over \$179,000.

-We would like to thank the citizens of Easton for all their continued support, and encourage residents to call our headquarters to inquire about EMT and CPR courses.
-To learn more about us, please check our web site, www.Eastonems.com or visit us on FACEBOOK
+We would like to thank the citizens of Easton for all their continued support; and encourage residents to call our headquarters to inquire about EMT and CPR courses.
+To learn more about us, please check our website, www.eastonems.com or visit us on Facebook and our new Instagram page!